Felipe-Curvelo/CDI_bonus_assignment/README.md

 * **Daily Compounding of Interest (Cumulative Interest):**
     * **Current Implementation:** The script calculates daily simple interest based on the eligible Start-of-Day (SOD) balance.
 The interest earned for a given day is then formatted as a new "interest/deposit" transaction, which is timestamped for the end of that day.
 This interest amount is not added back into the balance to earn further interest *within the same execution pass* for subsequent days in the processing period.
-    * **Alternative Expectations:** In many systems, interest credited to an account becomes part of the principal balance and starts earning interest from the next compounding period or it will remain in a separate section of the wallet as "interest earned" and only the principal will earn interest, similar with what has been done on this project.
+    * **Alternative Expectations:** In many systems, interest credited to an account typically becomes part of the principal balance for the next compounding period.
+Alternatively, some systems might keep earned interest separate, with only the original principal earning further interest, which is functionally similar to the direct outcome of this project's single-run calculation before payout re-ingestion. (*Suggestion: Reworded for clarity*).
     * **Reason for the Chosen Approach (Trade-off):**
         1.  **Simplified Batch Processing Logic:** Implementing true daily compounding *within a single batch execution that processes multiple days* would significantly increase the complexity of the Spark application.
 The pipeline would need to iteratively:
             * Calculate interest for Day D.